-As both a comedian and a human being, Pryor rejected the idea of the “safe black man,” a portrayal that had been perpetuated by the media throughout his entire life.
-Pryor was black and proud, and made no attempts to put people at ease through an innocuous existence within the limelight.
+As both a comedian and a human being, Pryor rejected the idea of the “safe black man,” a portrayal that had been perpetrated by the media throughout his entire life.
+Pryor was black and proud and made no attempts to put people at ease through an innocuous existence within the limelight.

 In the '70s, Pryor made a decision to personally reclaim “the n-word” to remove its power and rise above the hatred it represented.
 For years, his act—and many of their working titles—heavily included the term.

 Saying it changed me, yes it did.
 It gave me strength, let me rise above …

 Though he later denounced the use of the term after a visit to Kenya, his early work played a seminal role in raising a generation of young Black men and women who resolved to reclaim the word as their own as a term of empowerment rather than hatred.

 Many of Pryor’s best artistic moments were deeply rooted in his own personal experiences as a Black man in America.
 The same can be said for countless hip-hop artists, as the genre has largely served as artistic documentation of individual experiences just as much as fictional expression.
 Through Pryor’s successes and failures, his genius conveyance of his experiences resonated with artists like Jay Z, who claimed that “[Pryor's] story is an American story,” and said of the film, “You'll understand how many lives he's touched.
 I mean, from every single comedian to rappers like Biggie Smalls.”